kautukraj/kautukraj.github.io/projects.md

 </b>
 <br>
 A C language based 2D car racing game, selected for showcasing at CAN Softech 2013, organized by Computer Association of Nepal.
-Project carried out as a part of <em>Engineering Project.</em>.
 </li>
 </ul>